email@example.com Miroslav Lovric

 Tuesdays 10:30am-11:20am **** except for: March 19, 2024

 Math 1XA3: Calculus with Proofs (Dr. Jenna Rajchgot) - year 1 advanced calculus

 Thursdays 2:30pm-3:20pm **** except for: March 7, 2024

 Designed to be inclusive and fun, this competition can be used as a classroom activity for students who have completed or are taking enriched Grade 9 Math, Grade 10 Math, Grade 11 Math or Grade 12 Math.
 The inherent flexibility of a web-based contest means that it can be written at any time of the day or as an after-school activity.

-Every other year, Department of Mathematics and Statistics at McMaster University hosts a Dialogue on Transition Issues with math teachers in the region.
+Department of Mathematics and Statistics at McMaster University has been hostinga Dialogue on Transition Issues with math teachers in the region.
 We invite teachers to share their insights and experience in regards to grade 11 and 12 math courses and we discuss how Level I math courses at McMaster have changed to adapt to changes in the high school mathematics curriculum.

 This event will include a series of interactive mathematics activities and presentations.
 Designed to be inclusive and fun, the day will feature individual and team prizes for a variety of problems that should appeal to a wide range of interests and abilities.
 Plan to bring an entire class or a group of interested students from various levels.

 Option 1: Enter campus via the Main Street entrance and proceed to Lot I. Take a ticket to lift gate and before leaving pay at a pay station (coins, bills or credit card) or at the exit (credit card).
 The rate is $5 per hour for a maximum of $20.